 21. Ensure that your base is clean, finished, and dry.

-22. Select hardware that works with the table base and the top that you’ve chosen.
-Position the river table top on the base (be sure to get help if it’s large!) and double-check to ensure that you like the way it looks.
+22. Select the hardware that works with the table base and the top you’ve chosen.
+Position the river table top on the base (be sure to get help if it’s enormous!) and double-check to ensure you like how it looks.
 Keep checking position as you fasten the base and top together.
 You may wish to use clamps for this step.
-If you do, be sure to protect your table top’s surface with a soft cloth, and don’t clamp any harder than is necessary to prevent movement.
+If you do, protect your tabletop’s surface with a soft cloth, and don’t clamp any more challenging than is necessary to prevent movement.

 23. That’s it!
 You’ve completed your very first DIY river table.
 Take photos, congratulate yourself, and enjoy showing it off.